 I’ve divided the 24 things to do in Puebla into 5 categories.
 Just jump to the category that interests you the most.

-Things to Do in Puebla’s Central Historic District
+Top Things to Do in the Historic Center

 Here is a list of things to do in Puebla’s historic center: